ahead-jetai/junie-demo/README.md

 - Themed UI styling and dark mode
 - Learn more: [Junie for IntelliJ-based IDEs →](https://www.jetbrains.com/guide/ai/article/junie/intellij-idea/)

+## 📘 Junie Guidelines

+This project includes a [`.junie/guidelines.md`](.junie/guidelines.md) file to help JetBrains Junie better understand and contribute to the codebase.

+Junie uses this file to:

+- Learn the project structure and tech stack
+- Understand how to run scripts and tests
+- Follow your team’s best practices
+- Avoid common mistakes by referencing custom hints

+> You can auto-generate this file by asking Junie to analyze the project or create it manually from scratch.
+Clear instructions improve Junie's effectiveness — think of it as giving your AI teammate onboarding docs.

 ## 📦 Scripts

 🔧 General